Cecil Dorrian

 the battlefront in France in 1918.”

 Early life

-Cecil Dorrian was born September 20, 1882 in Troy, New York, to Joseph and Marie Dorrian.
+Dorrian was born September 20, 1882, in Troy, New York, to Joseph and Marie Dorrian.
 Her father was a secretary to Edward Weston.
 Dorrian attended Barnard College and graduated in 1905.
 In the Barnard yearbooks Dorrian participates in activities from dance committee and theater, to basketball, journalism and pingpong.
 In 1907 she accepted a job with the Ladies' Home Companion.
 Sometime after this she worked as drama critic for the New York Tribune, also writing other pieces.
-From 1912-1914, Dorrian wrote for the New York Tribune as a theater critic and European representative of the Oscar Morosco Theater Company.
+From 1912 to 1914, Dorrian wrote for the New York Tribune as a theater critic and European representative of the Oscar Morosco Theater Company.